StarDojo: Benchmarking Open-Ended Behaviors of Agentic Multimodal LLMs in Production-Living Simulations with Stardew Valley: StarDojo Environment

 To better align with the actual action space of human players while simplifying redundant operations that do not contribute to the model’s decision-making capabilities, we designed a simplified minimal action space.

-For simple options which consists of merely a single click or a key press, such as use and interact, we faithfully reproduced the same actions as human players.
-However, other options require sophisticated drag-and-drop actions or complex menu interactions.
-For these complex options, we provided a set of finely wrapped abstract actions, which better align with MLLMs' decision making abilities and prevented the models from failing into complecated manipulation traps.

 The action space defines the set of skills (or actions) that an agent can perform.
 Each action is implemented as a function with a specific call template and a thorough comment.
 The full list of actions is provided in \textbf{Table~\ref{tab:action_space_full}}, which details each available action along with its parameters and intended behavior.
+In our experiments, we excluded the \textit{navigate} action from the available action space.
+While \textit{navigate} provides a high-level shortcut for moving between maps, our primary objective is to evaluate the agent's realistic exploration abilities and its performance using an action space that more closely mirrors human interactions.